 Yes, they are.
 The “ocean ride” of the 80s has been replaced by a more quiet waterbed mattress that doesn’t mimic the Atlantic Ocean in the middle of a hurricane.

 This also means that, if a waterbed owner shares their bed with a sleeping partner, they aren’t going to be subjected to sudden, unexpected motions that have them feeling like they are in a sailboat in a stiff wind.
 Even if they don’t share their bed with someone, they don’t have to fear changing position from their back to their side.
 The motion is so minimal in today’s bed most people agree they feel less disturbance than if they were on a regular innerspring mattress.

-Today’s technology means the mattress (a full, queen or king) can be divided into two separate mattresses.
+Today’s technology means the mattress (a queen or king) can be divided into two separate mattresses.
 Each side’s support and wave motion is controlled by inserting a wave reduction system that includes fiber and stiff foam especially in the middle where we need it most.
-This foam deadens the movement of the water on one side when a sleeper shifts position or gets out of bed.
-Result: The other sleeper doesn’t feel the motions as much.
+This foam deadens the movement of the water when a sleeper shifts position or gets out of bed.
+Result: The other sleeper doesn’t feel the motion.
 Even better, waterbed enthusiasts can now choose a mattress that has different attenuations on each side.
 (Attenuation just means the reduction of the movement of the water with in the chamber and from one side to the other.)
 There are many options to choose from and some mattresses, you’ll notice that the mattress stops moving after zero seconds why others can take up to 25 seconds to stop moving.

 If one partner wants to be closer to the water, they can.
 Should their partner want to sleep on a conventional mattress without giving up sleeping with their partner, they can.
-With today’s waterbed mattresses, one partner can sleep directly on the water while their partner is sleeping on a standard cushion placed on top of the water cushion that makes the bed feel like a regular bed.
+With today’s fluid mattresses, one partner can sleep directly on the water while their partner is sleeping on a standard cushion like a topper placed on top of the water acting as a cushion that makes the bed feel more like a regular bed.

 Does the Body Get Full Support in a Waterbed?